-Equine herpesvirus-1 (EHV-1) has been associated with outbreaks of neurologic disease called equine herpes myeloencephalopathy (EHM) in four states.
-Within the next few months, horses will be making the trek back to the North from competition and racing grounds in the US.
+Equine herpesvirus-1 (EHV-1) has been associated with outbreaks of neurologic disease called equine herpes myeloencephalopathy (EHM) in four US states over the last few months.
+Soon, horses will be making the trek back to Ontario from competition, training and racing grounds south of the border.
 Now is a good time to be prepared with an understanding of the disease and to ensure appropriate biosecurity measures are in place.

 A few points about EHV-1:

-- At least 70% of horses have been infected with EHV-1 as foals by their dams, and current vaccines and management practices cannot prevent this. - EHV-1 produces a latent infection, meaning these foals don't show any clinical signs at the time, and the virus "hibernates" in the lymph nodes and in a group of nerve cells in the head where it remains inactive, or latent, establishing a carrier state that is life-long. - Carrier horses do not show clinical signs and there is no laboratory test presently to detect them. - shedding the virus.
-Stressful situations such as shipping (especially over long distance), overcrowding, mixing, illness, or pregnancy can cause the virus to become active and shed by may be the only indication that an active virus is present.
+- At least 70% of horses have been infected with EHV-1 as foals by their dams, and current vaccines and management practices cannot prevent this. - EHV-1 produces a latent infection, meaning these foals don't show any clinical signs at the time, and the virus "hibernates" in the lymph nodes and in a group of nerve cells in the head where it remains inactive, or latent, establishing a carrier state that is life-long. - Carrier horses do not show clinical signs and there is no laboratory test presently to detect them. - Stress and suppression of the immune system causes carrier horses to start shedding the virus.
+Stressful situations such as shipping (especially over long distance), overcrowding, mixing, illness, or pregnancy can cause the virus to become active and shed by the horse.
+It is thought that most outbreaks of EHV-1 are caused by reactivation from a carrier state.